reiryuki/Dolby-Audio-Moto-G6-Magisk-Module/README.md

 - Prepare for possibility of bootloop or even brick because this is not a pure Magisk Module

 ## Installation Guide
-- Remove another Dolby module with different name
+- Remove any other Dolby module with different name
 - Reboot
 - Install via Magisk Manager or Recovery
 - See "Troubleshootings" section if you using other audio mods